 Load balancing is the process of distributing network traffic across two or more instances of a workload.
 IT teams use load balancing to ensure each instance performs at peak efficiency, without any one instance becoming overburdened or failing due to excess network traffic.

-Traditionally, a load balancer exists in a local data center as a dedicated physical network appliance.
-However, load balancing is more frequently performed by an application installed on a server and offered as a network service.
-Public cloud providers use the service paradigm and provide software-based load balancers as a distinct feature.
+Traditionally, a load balancer exists in a local data center as a dedicated physical network device or appliance.
+However, load balancing is more frequently performed by an application installed on a server -- sometimes called a virtual appliance -- and offered as a network service.
+Public cloud providers use the service paradigm and provide software-based load balancers as a distinct cloud feature.

-Once a load balancer is implemented, it acts as a network front end and often uses a single IP address to receive all network traffic intended for the target workload.
-The load balancer can evenly distribute the network traffic to each available workload instance, or it can throttle traffic to send specific percentages of traffic to each instance.
+Once a load balancer is introduced, it acts as a network front end and often uses a single IP address to receive all network traffic intended for the target workload.
+The load balancer evenly distributes the network traffic to each available workload instance or throttles traffic to send specific percentages of traffic to each instance.

 With a load balancer, the target workloads can be in different physical places.
 Cloud load balancing provides similar benefits that enable users to distribute network traffic across multiple instances within the same region or across multiple regions or availability zones.

-Layer 4 vs. Layer 7 cloud load balancing
+Cloud load balancing and network traffic layers: Layer 4 vs. Layer 7

-Load balancing is defined by the layer that the network traffic is handled by based on the traditional seven-layer Open Systems Interconnection network model.
-Each layer corresponds to specific traffic types.
+Load balancing is defined by the type of network traffic based on the traditional seven-layer Open Systems Interconnection (OSI) network model.
 Cloud load balancing is most commonly performed at Layer 4 (transport or connection layer) or Layer 7 (application layer).

 At the top of the network stack, Layer 7 handles more complex traffic, such as HTTP and HTTPS requests.
 Each of the major cloud providers has its own feature or service for this: